The rules

 Inject as soon as you remember.
 Then go back to your regular day the following week.
 For example, if you usually inject on Monday and remember on Wednesday (2 days late), inject Wednesday and resume Monday next week.

 Do not inject the missed dose.
 Wait for your next regular injection day and take your normal dose.
-Taking a late dose too close to your next scheduled dose could cause overlapping drug levels and worse side effects.
+Taking a late dose too close to your next scheduled dose could cause overlapping medication levels and worse side effects.

 Decision flow